goldstrike77/ansible-role-linux-vault/README.md

 ## Author Information
 Please send your suggestions to make this role better.

-## Contributors
-Special thanks to the [Connext Information Technology](http://www.connext.com.cn) for their contributions to this role.

 ## Donations
 Please donate to the following monero address.